Japanese Patterns of Design

 The legendary holy man, En no Gyoja, was a mountain ascetic (Yamabushi) of the late 7th century.
 He is widely considered to be the founder of the Shugendo.

-People assumed him, he set demons to work for him even.
+People assumed him, and he even set demons to work for him.

-The time En no Ozunu felt his imminent death was approaching, they begged to come with him.
-He said never to them and taught them to stay alive as long as they can and take care of the people who want to practice the Shugendo.
+The time En no Ozunu felt his imminent death was approaching.
+They begged to come with him.
+He said never to them and taught them to stay alive as long as possible and care for the people who want to practice the Shugendo.

-They made their children to open the guesthouses for the practitioners and one of them run by the Gokijo family is still open today after 1300 years.
+They made their children open guesthouses for the practitioners, and one of them, run by the Gokijo family, is still open today after 1300 years.

 Noh Josen and the Legend

-However, there was a man named Noh Josen, a son of the late 6th-century Emperor Sushun, who is considered to be the originator of the Shugendo before En no Gyoja, so it’s called the Ancient Shugendo.
+However, a man named Noh Josen, a son of the late 6th-century Emperor Sushun, was considered the originator of the Shugendo before En no Gyoja, so it’s called the Ancient Shugendo.

 He practiced in the Dewa mountains and helped people.

-Despite the fact that Noh Josen was from the Imperial family, the son of Emperor Sushun named Prince Hachiko, why he had to flee to the Dewa Sanzan (three mountains)?
+Even though Noh Josen was from the Imperial family, the son of Emperor Sushun named Prince Hachiko, why did he flee to the Dewa Sanzan (three mountains)?

-The legend tells that Shotoku Prince, the cousin, let him escape when his father Emperor Sushun was assassinated by Soga no Umako in 592, the head of the powerful clan.
+The legend tells that Shotoku Prince, the cousin, let him escape when his father, Emperor Sushun, was assassinated by Soga no Umako in 592, the head of the influential clan.

 Prince Shotoku: Constitution, Rank System, and Japanese Buddha

-After he came to Haguro, one of the Dewa Sanzan (three mountains0, he became a wandering hermit of the mountains and established the ancient Shugendo.
+After he came to Haguro, one of the Dewa Sanzan (three mountains), he became a wandering hermit in the mountains and established the ancient Shugendo.

 Warring States Period

-In the Kamakura and the Muromachi period (1192-1573), the Shugendo was most flourished.
-It’s interesting to note that Samurai pursues Bushido to keep one’s virtues at a bay and sought for the meditative moments such as tea ceremony offered.
+In the Kamakura and the Muromachi period (1192-1573), the Shugendo flourished the most.
+It’s interesting to note that Samurai pursued Bushido to keep one’s virtues at bay and sought meditative moments such as the tea ceremonies offered.

 The Edo period and After